National Agency for the Control of AIDS (Nigeria): Jurisdiction

 NACA's jurisdiction encompasses the entire country, overseeing HIV/AIDS prevention, treatment, and care initiatives across all states and regions.
 Its mandates include planning and coordinating activities of various sectors in the National Response Strategic Framework, facilitating engagement of all tiers of government and sectors on HIV/AIDS issues, advocating for the mainstreaming of HIV/AIDS interventions into all societal sectors, formulating policies and guidelines on HIV/AIDS, and supporting HIV/AIDS research in the country.

 Affiliations

 The agency collaborates with several local and international bodies in its efforts to combat HIV/AIDS in Nigeria.
-These include the World Health Organization (WHO), United Nations Programme on HIV/AIDS (UNAIDS), National Health Insurance Scheme (NHIS), and the Nigerian Ministry of Health.
+These include the World Health Organization (WHO), Joint United Nations Programme on HIV/AIDS (UNAIDS), National Health Insurance Scheme (NHIS), and Nigerian Ministry of Health.
 Additionally, NACA works with NGOs, civil society organizations, and global health funding agencies to implement HIV/AIDS programs and policies across the country.